jorgenponder/tfa-airco2ntrol-mini/README.md

 2. Get an account on a Mastodon server, and register an application there and save the keys for the application.
 Some Mastodon servers are supposed to be extra bot friendly, such as this one: https://botsin.space .
 But that server has a delay before getting approved.
 However you might still be waiting for a CO2 meter.
 Read the rules for the server you choose before opening an account there.

-3. Install the code from this repository: https://github.com/jorgenponder/tfa-airco2ntrol-mini It is a modified version of https://github.com/MathieuSchopfer/tfa-airco2ntrol-mini to provide 24 hour charts, as well as saving the diagram to disk instead of displaying it in a window.
+3. Install the code in this repository. https://github.com/jorgenponder/tfa-airco2ntrol-mini It is a modified version of https://github.com/MathieuSchopfer/tfa-airco2ntrol-mini to provide 24 hour charts, as well as saving the diagram to disk instead of displaying it in a window.
 It also contains a file publish.py, that publishes to a Mastodon server very 4 hours, if you put it in a cron job that runs it every four hours.

 4. Plug the meter into a computer with a USB cable.